mahajan07/ANZ-DATA/README.md

 #### For a challenge: build a decision-tree based model to predict salary.

 #### Does it perform better?
-How would you accurately test the performance of this model?
+How would you accurately test the performance of this model